KSI vs Tommy Fury card featuring Logan Paul vs Dillon Danis

-KSI vs Tommy Fury card: Logan Paul vs Dillon Danis and all fights this weekend
+KSI vs Tommy Fury undercard: Logan Paul vs Dillon Danis and all fights this weekend

 The two headline bouts may be among the most-watched fights of the year